St. James-Bond Church: St. James-Bond United Church

 Both congregations joined the United Church of Canada in 1925.
 Each had declined as Toronto grew and parishioners joined congregations closer to their homes, some started by the respective congregations.

 St. James Square was the "parent" of College Street United Church and St. John's Presbyterian Church, Toronto.
 Bond Street was the parent of Birchcliff Church in Scarborough Township (now Birchcliff Bluffs United Church).
 Bond Street was the first of the two congregations to move into a new area, joined by their former downtown neighbour a year later.

 Ian Fleming apparently stayed with a friend on Avenue Road across from the church, and he later went on to write books about a character named James Bond.
+Fleming, however, always claimed the name was chosen from a book on birds called Birds of the West Indies written by ornithologist, James Bond.